Making the Initial Connection to a Database Mirroring Session

 When the failover partner name is supplied in the connection string, the behavior of the data access provider depends on the network protocol and operating system of the client, as follows:

-For TCP/IP, if the client is running Microsoft Windows XP or later, the connection attempts are regulated by a connection retry algorithm that is specific to database mirroring.
+- For TCP/IP, if the client is running Microsoft Windows XP or later, the connection attempts are regulated by a connection retry algorithm that is specific to database mirroring.
 The connection retry algorithm determines the maximum time (the retry time) allotted for opening a connection in a given connection attempt.
-For more information, see Using Connection String Keywords with SQL Server Native Client.
+For more information, see Connection Retry Algorithm (for TCP/IP Connections).

 If an error occurs or if the initial partner is unavailable, the initial connection attempt waits until the network connection timeout period expires or the login timeout period expires on the data access provider.
 Typically, this wait is on the order of 20 to 30 seconds.
 Thereafter, if the data access provider has not timed out, it attempts to connect to the failover partner.
 If the connection timeout period expires before the connection succeeds or the failover partner is unavailable, the connection attempt fails.
 If failover partner is available within the login timeout period and is now the principal server, the connection attempt normally succeeds.

 Connection Strings for a Mirrored Database

 The connection string supplied by the client contains information that the data access provider uses to connect to the database.
 This section discusses the keywords that are specifically relevant for connecting to a mirrored database using a SQL Native Client ODBC Driver Connection.
 For information about all of the connection-string keywords, see Using Connection String Keywords with SQL Native Client.

 The connection string should contain the Network attribute to specify the network protocol.
 This ensures that the specified network protocol persists between connections to different partners.
 The best protocol for connecting to a mirrored database is TCP/IP.
 To ensure that the client requests TCP/IP for every connection to the partners, a connection string supplies the following attribute: